FlyingDomotic/Railway-turntable/README.md

    - Stepper direction optocoupler is connected to D8
    - RS485 RX signal is connected to D5
    - RS485 TX signal is connected to D6
-   - Optional rotation LED optocoupler is connected to D3
+   - Optional rotation LED optocoupler (or relay) is connected to D3
    - Optional MP3 module (serial) is connected to D1 (TX) and D2 (RX)
 3. Compile and load code into ESP.
 4. Load data folder into ESP flash.